techidaily/site-android-location/source/_posts/in-2024-how-to-fake-gps-on-android-without-mock-location-for-your-infinix-smart-7-hd-drfone-by-drfone-virtual.md

 ![reset network settings android](https://images.wondershare.com/drfone/2020/reset-network-settings-android.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/mMYEK2gtY5c?si=ytxNz_JHZkTrwb4b" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 In the end, you can choose to reset the network settings of your phone and wait for it to be restarted.
 This will erase the saved WiFi passwords and other network settings but might fix the GPS signal not found 11 errors on Android.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/UCqHbpxQGP4?si=XGkajFHdqyoKNAFM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Part 3: Fix the GPS Not Found 11 Error with a Location Spoofing Tool